alokprasad/rdma-experiment/README.md

 The repository files should be available inside the VM under the `/vagrant` directory.

-RDMA functionality should be available on the VM's Ethernet interface, which vagrant normally configures with the IP address 10.0.2.15.
+RDMA functionality should be available on the VM's Ethernet interface, which vagrant normally configures with the IP address 10.10.10.10 and 10.10.10.11

-     code {white-space: pre;}

 Table of Contents